AlloyCI/alloy_ci/README.md

 - To provide an alternative to other open source CI services
 - To leverage the great open source project that is the GitLab CI runner
-- To provide GitHub users with the same top class CI/CD that GitLab has, without having to switch to GitLab, or paying insane amounts for inferior service
+- To provide GitHub users with the same top class CI/CD that GitLab has, without having to switch to GitLab, or paying insane amounts for inferior services

 ### Stretch Goals